Stommy123/react_graphql_tutorial/README.md

 #### Simplified Data Fetching

 - With a REST API, typically you'd need to hit multiple endpoints to access the data that you need.
-For example, if your app had users who had multiple posts, yoiu make need to make a `get` request to `/users/$id` for information about that user, then another rquest to `/users/$id/posts` to get all the post that user made.
+For example, if your app had users who had multiple posts, you'd make need to make a `get` request to `/users/$id` for information about that user, then another request to `/users/$id/posts` to get all the post that user made.
 What if the users had followers too?
-You'd have to make yet another request to `/users/$id/followrs`.
+You'd have to make yet another request to `/users/$id/followers`.
 That's three different requests now.
 - With Graphql, this is no longer the case.
-You can define one query that returns all the relavent information about this user, their posts, and their followers
+You can define one query that returns all the relevant information about this user, their posts, and their followers

 #### No More Overfetching / Underfetching